1. WHO WE ARE

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-Pursuant to the GDPR, and if you are an EU Citizen, you have the right of portability that is the right to receive your personal data, which you have previously provided in a 'commonly use and machine readable format' and have the right to transmit that data to another controller, for so long as such rights do not violate any third party fundamental rights and freedom, and subject to such other exceptions set forth under the GDPR.
+14.3 If the GDPR applies to our processing of your personal data, you have the right of portability that is the right to receive your personal data, which you have previously provided in a ‘commonly use and machine readable format’ and have the right to transmit that data to another controller, for so long as such rights do not violate any third party fundamental rights and freedom, and subject to such other exceptions set forth under the GDPR.

-Biometric data means any personal data relating to the physical, physiological or behavioural characteristics of an individual which allow his unique identification, including facial images or dactyloscopic data;
+Biometric data means any personal data relating to the physical, physiological, or behavioral characteristics of an individual which allow his unique identification, including facial images or dactyloscopy data.

 Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

-Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best service and the best and most secure experience.
-We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interest.
+Legitimate interest means the interest of our business in conducting and managing our business to enable us to give you the best service and the best and most secure experience.
+We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interest by doing a legitimate interest test.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 You can obtain further information about how we assess our legitimate interest against any potential impact on you in respect of specific activities by contacting us.

 Personal data, or personal information means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-Pseudonymisation means the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information and the additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed;
+Pseudonymization means the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information and the additional information is kept separately and is subject to technical and organizational measures to ensure that the personal data are not attributed.

-Third party means a person or public body other than a data subject, a controller, a processor or a person who, under the direct authority of a controller or processor, who or which is authorised to process personal data;
+Third party means a person or public body other than a data subject, a controller, a processor, or a person who, under the direct authority of a controller or processor, who or which is authorized to process personal data.

 Traffic data means any data relating to a communication by means of a computer system and generated by the system that form part in the chain of communication, indicating the communication’s origin, destination, route, time, date, size, duration, or type of underlying service.